 Three dimensions - results, popularity and contribution - are used to calculate the HeroScore.

 So who's #1?
 The Top 10 are being revealed over this week and they're up to #6, the big-in-France Patrick Bruel.
 Also in the Top 10:

 7. Antonio Esfandiari

 8. Dan Bilzerian

 10. Michael Mizrachi

 It's a fun idea and a great way to bring less "rankable" attributes like personality and contribution to the poker community into play.
 Much like, say, our own Spirit of Poker Awards.
-Read more about it and see the latest reveals here.

 3) "Reconciling my profession with my faith was a little harder"